MBB Stock Photos 2018-04-05 (703 of 860).JPG

 Therapeutic Massage

-A combination of massage therapy and bodywork modalities including Swedish relaxation, deep tissue, orthopedic, Thai yoga massage and craniosacral therapy to address acute and/or chronic pain.
+A combination of massage therapy and bodywork modalities including Swedish relaxation, deep tissue (not deep pressure), orthopedic, Thai yoga massage and craniosacral therapy to address acute and/or chronic pain.
 Not sure which you need?
 That's okay!
 Each session will be adjusted for your needs at the time.

 Table Thai Yoga Massage

 Based upon traditional Thai massage, this is a very movement and stretching based session.
-Jokingly called "lazy person's yoga", clients wear loose and/or stretchy clothing while I gently move and press your limbs to stretch you out and energize you.
+Think of it as a passive yoga session…clients wear loose and/or stretchy clothing while I gently move and press your limbs to stretch you out and energize you.

 Pregnancy and Postpartum Massage